 - Motorcycles have little storage, but saddlebags can be easily added for more room.

 - Most scooters have a large under-seat storage compartment.

 - A motorcycle’s longer wheelbase makes it less precise for maneuvering and turning at low speeds.

 - A scooter’s smaller wheelbase makes for better maneuverability and turning.

 - Both motorcycles and motor scooters require proper training and education, protective gear and knowledge of the rules of the road.
 The National Highway Traffic Safety Administration reported 4,985 motorcycle or scooter accident injuries in 2018.
 Motorcycle safety should always be a top priority.

 - The main types of motorcycles are: Standard, Cruiser, Tourer, Sport Bike, Sport Tourer and Dual Sport.

 - Scooters are typically categorized by engine size ranging from 50cc to 250cc.

-- The most popular motorcycle in the U.S. is the Harley Davidson FLHX Street Glide.
+- The most popular motorcycle brand in the U.S. is Harley Davidson.

 - Piaggio continues to be a top selling scooter in the U.S.